rtk-rnjn/algorithms/README.md

 # ALGORITHMS

--This is a Algorithms repository made by the students of Galgotias University(section-6).
+This is a Algorithms repository made by the students of Galgotias University(section-6).

 ## Table of Contents